ConsenSysMesh/stow-box/README.md

 npm start
 ```

-Then go to your browser and check localhost:3000 or whatever pot you use for the linnia box.
+Then go to your browser and check localhost:3000 or whatever port you use for the linnia box.

 Congrats your Linnia App is running!!